smolcert/smolcert-go/documentation/format.md

 valid UTF-8.
 Other encodings are not allowed.
 The UTF-8 encoded strings must apply the (security considerations)[http://unicode.org/reports/tr36/] of the unicode consortium.

+## Absent fields

+It may happen that a field is absent.
+For example during creation of the signature, the signature field itself needs to be absent.
+In this case the field is filled with a value of major type 7 and simple value
+22. This value (0xF6), signals a simple `NULL` value in cbor.
+It is currently only valid to set the fields `signature` and `extensions` to this value.
+Although it for a valid certificate it doesn't make sense to set `extensions` to `NULL`, as this certificate then would not have any usage.

 ## Fields

 ### serial_number